pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > the things I can, and wisdom to know the difference.
 > <br/>-- <cite>Serenity Prayer</cite>

+> Would I still be interested in learning this thing if I couldn’t ever tell anybody
+> about it?
+That’s how I know it’s real.
+That’s how I know it’s something I actually
+> want to know.
+> <br/>-- <cite>Naval Ravikant</cite>

-> We beat Level 1 when we figure out how to stop killing each other and come together as a single consciousness.
+> We beat Level 1 when we figure out how to stop killing each other and come together
+> as a single consciousness.
 I wonder what Level 2 will be like?
 > <br/>-- <cite>Me</cite>

+> Without technology, we’re just monkeys playing in the dirt.
+> <br/>-- <cite>Naval Ravikant</cite>

-> Mankind is the only species in the universe that has found a way to measure something that doesn't exist (time!)
+> Mankind is the only species in the universe that has found a way to measure something
+> that doesn't exist (time!).
 > <br/>-- <cite>Dolores Cannon</cite>

+> We say that we want peace of mind but what we really want is peace from mind.
+> <br/>-- <cite>Naval Ravikant</cite>

+> Stop thinking, and end your problems.
+> <br/>-- <cite>Lao Tzu</cite>